MenkeTechnologies/zpwr/README.md

 }
 ```

-## Shell Startup speed
+## Boot Time -- Shell Startup Speed
 Running `zpwr recompile` will zrecompile all zpwr configs and all autoloaded functions and compsys completions in fpath. `zpwr refreshzwc` will remove old .zwc files before zrecompile.
-This will maximize startup and running speed.  `~/.zpwr/autoload` contains ZPWR autoloaded functions and `~/.zpwr/autoload/comps` contains autoloaded compsys functions.
+This will maximize startup and running speed -- a tighter boot sequence.

-With Zinit Turbo mode, despite the number of plugins and completions, startup usually takes < 1 second on faster machines (.15 to .2 seconds on M1 Max) but up to 2-10 seconds on slow machines such as WSL.
+With Zinit Turbo mode, despite the number of plugins and completions, startup usually takes < 1 second on faster machines (.15 to .2 seconds on M1 Max) but up to 2-10 seconds on slower rigs such as WSL.
 Zinit runs compinit in the background after startup and you will experience a brief lockup (unnoticeable if `zpwr regenzsh` and `zpwr recompile` have run to create .zcompdump.zwc).
 This variable controls the delay between prompt and compinit.
 ```sh
 export ZPWR_ZINIT_COMPINIT_DELAY=0
 ```
-## Contributing
+## Contributing -- Join The Grid
-I am looking for contributors mostly for documentation, marketing, video tutorials, GIFs/screenshots in README and expanding the tests.
+Looking for operators to help with documentation, signal boosting, video tutorials, GIFs/screenshots in README and expanding the test suite.
+If you live in the terminal, you belong here.

-## Warnings
+## Warnings -- Read Before You Modify
-Moving scripts from `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and `$ZPWR_TMUX` which defaults to `~/.zpwr/tmux` will break a lot of functionality because vim and tmux configurations depend on these scipts for advanced features.
+Moving scripts from `$ZPWR_SCRIPTS` (`~/.zpwr/scripts`) and `$ZPWR_TMUX` (`~/.zpwr/tmux`) will break core functionality -- vim and tmux configs depend on these scripts for advanced features.
 The only user modifiable files are the user token files.
+Touch anything else at your own risk.

 # Running on a MacbookPro
 ![Alt text](https://menketechnologies.github.io/img/tmuxfinal22.png?raw=true)